-- Flush out with plenty of water intake: Water is the best flushing
+- Flush out with plenty of water intake: Water is the best flushing agent.

-    agent.
 It flushes your liver and kidney when taken optimally.
-Make sure

-    you have 8-10 glasses of water daily.
+Make sure you have 8-10 glasses of water daily.

-    - Get regular exercise: Exercise helps to burn extra calories that

-    reduce your risk of diabetes, excess weight, high blood pressure, and

-    high blood fat.
-These conditions also have a relationship with fatty

-    liver disease, which may cause liver cirrhosis (inflammation and
+- Get regular exercise: Exercise helps to burn extra calories that reduce your risk of diabetes, excess weight, high blood pressure, and high blood fat.
+These conditions also have a relationship with fatty liver disease, which may cause liver cirrhosis.

-    scarring).

-    - Limit alcohol: Drinking too much alcohol seriously hampers liver
+- Limit alcohol: Drinking alcohol on a regular basis seriously hampers liver function.

-    function.
 Stay away from alcohol as much as possible.
-The maximal

-    allowed dose is one drink a day for women and two drinks a day for men
+The maximal allowed dose is one drink a day for women and two drinks a day for men (30 mL).

-    (30 mL).

-    - Eat nutritious food: A balanced diet that includes organic

-    pesticide-free fruits, vegetables, and whole grains keeps your liver

-    healthy.
-The following foods could potentially help the body cells to

-    heal and replenish:
+- Eat nutritious food: A balanced diet that includes organic pesticide-free fruits, vegetables, and whole grains keeps your liver healthy.
+The following foods could potentially help the body cells to heal and replenish:

 - Choosing the right type of healthy fats: Avoiding too much unhealthy fat and salt may help to keep your liver healthy because a high-fat diet is another contributor to fatty liver disease.
 Choose healthy fats from plant sources such as almonds, coconut, walnuts, chia seeds, flax seeds, and pumpkin seeds or animal sources such as eggs and fatty fish (salmon).

 - Cut down on sugar: Keep the daily sugar intake up to 20-30 g or less because the liver is responsible to digest the sugar level in the blood.
 Too much sugar in the blood may exhaust liver function.